dylanlawrence/trellis-nginx-build/README.md

 --------------------

-If you add a directory like (below) with any named file like *.conf.j2 you can add you module specific configs for example:
+If you add a directory like (below) with any named file like *.conf.j2 you can add module specific config.

 _trellis/nginx-includes/[yoursite.com]/pagespeed.conf.j2_